Why We Love Figs for Enduro Bites

 Figs are naturally sweet with a moderate Glycemic Index of 61, which means they’ll give you plenty of fuel for any adventure.
 The advantage of using a fig base (rather than refined sugar and/or rice crisps) is that they also have soluble fiber, which gives you you steady, consistent energy by regulating digestion.
 Note: This is not to be confused with insoluble fiber, which can cause GI distress during exercise!

 Figs are a true superfood, containing antioxidants, vitamins and minerals like Potassium and Magnesium, which help prevent cramps and optimize hydration.
 Potassium also helps balance out sodium concentration in your blood to lower blood pressure.

 3. They’re good for your bones and blood

 Figs help with bone development and heart/muscle contractions, with the highest Calcium content of any fruit out there (about 16%DV per 100g).
-And if you’re cutting back on red meat, the figs in Enduro Bites give you 2% of your daily Iron, which helps build healthy, oxygen-carrying red blood cells.
+And if you’re cutting back on red meat, the figs in Enduro Bites will help as each serving contains 2% of your daily Iron requirement, which helps build healthy, oxygen-carrying red blood cells.

 4. They help counteract acid buildup

-Muscles at work generate lactic acid, pyruvic acid and CO2, which can lower your overall blood pH.
-Introducing alkaline-forming foods (like figs) help balance the resulting acidity, giving you renewed power and endurance.
+Muscles at work generate lactic acid, pyruvic acid, and CO2, which can lower your overall blood pH.
+Introducing alkaline-forming foods (like figs) helps balance the resulting acidity, giving you renewed power and endurance.